m-decoster/rgb_recorder/README.md

 ## Camera calibration

-This package supports external stereo camera calibration.
+This package supports stereo camera extrinsics calibration.
 To perform calibration, you need:

 - The serial numbers of two of the cameras
 - [A ChArUcO board with the following dimensions](https://github.com/airo-ugent/airo-mono/blob/main/airo-camera-toolkit/docs/calib.io_charuco_300x220_5x7_40_31_DICT_4X4.pdf):